MSED: a multi-modal sleep event detection model for clinical sleep analysis: Results and discussion

-For each event type, we computed the correlation coefficient between the predicted and true index values (arousal index, ArI; apnea-hypopnea index, AHI; limb movement index, LMI), which is shown in~\cref{fig:event-detection:paper-vi:correlation_plot}.
-We found a large positive correlation between true and predicted values for \ac{ArI} (\(r^2=0.73\), \(p=\num{2.5e-285}\)), \ac{AHI} (\(r^2=0.77\), \(p=\num{9.3e-316}\)), and \ac{LMI} (\(r^2=0.78\), \(p=\num{3.1e-321}\)).
+For each event type, we computed the correlation coefficient between predicted and expert-annotated ArI, AHI, and LMI, which is shown in~\cref{fig:event-detection:paper-vi:correlation_plot}.
+We found a large positive correlation between true and predicted values for \ac{ArI} (\(r^2=0.73\), \(p < 0.001\)), \ac{AHI} (\(r^2=0.77\), \(p < 0.001\)), and \ac{LMI} (\(r^2=0.78\), \(p < 0.001\)).

-A similar study using an automatic method for automatic detection of \ac{SDB} and \ac{LM} events found similar or higher correlations between automatic and manual scorings (\(r^2 = 0.85\), and \(r^2 = 0.79\), respectively), although their findings were based on almost 5 times as much data~\cite{Biswal2018}.
-Furthermore, obstructive, central, mixed and hypopneas with an associated 4\% desaturation were lumped together in one single \textit{apnea} class, which may have biased their findings towards obstructive apneas and hypopneas, since these are in general more prevalent than central and mixed apneas.
+A similar study by~\citeauthor{Biswal2018} using an automatic method for automatic detection of \ac{SDB} and \ac{LM} events found similar or higher correlations between automatic and manual scoring (\(r^2_{\mathrm{SDB}} = 0.85\), and \(r^2_{\mathrm{LM}} = 0.79\), respectively), although their findings were based on almost 5 times as much data~\cite{Biswal2018}.
+Furthermore, obstructive, central, mixed and hypopneas with an associated 4\% desaturation were lumped together into a single \textit{apnea} class, which may have introduced unwanted bias towards obstructive apneas and hypopneas in their findings, since these are in general more prevalent than central and mixed apneas.